ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/01 - Defining project goals, scope, and success criteria/06 - Measuring a Project's Success.md

 			- Evaluating user engagement with the product
 			- Measuring stakeholder and customer satisfaction via surveys
 			- Tracking user adoption of the product by using sales data
+	- **Document, align, and communicate success**
+		- Understanding where we are and where we we are going
+		- Get clarity from stakeholder on the project requirements and expectations
+			- Many people involved with any project, and success will look different for each of them
+		- *Questions*
+			- Who ultimately says whether or not the project is successful?
+			- What criteria will be measured to determine success?
+			- What is the success of this project based on?
+		- Get key stakeholder